remix-run/react-router/docs/faq.md

 ## `<Route>` doesn't render?
 How do I compose?

-In v5 the `<Route>` component was just a normal component that was like an `if` statement that rendered when the URL matched it's path.
+In v5 the `<Route>` component was just a normal component that was like an `if` statement that rendered when the URL matched its path.
 In v6, a `<Route>` element doesn't actually ever render, it's simply there for configuration.

 In v5, since routes were just components, `MyRoute` will be rendered when the path is "/my-route".